MirantisContainers/mke-docs/content/docs/reference/backuprestore/in_cluster.md

-# Backup and Restore using the In-Cluster Storage Provider
+# Backup and Restore using the in-cluster Storage Provider

 By default, MKE 4 stores backups and restores using the in-cluster storage provider, the [MinIO addon](https://microk8s.io/docs/addon-minio).

 >The offered instructions assume that you have created a cluster and applied a blueprint with the default MKE backup configuration.

-## Create an In-Cluster backup
+## Create an in-cluster backup

-To create an In-Cluster backup, run:
+To create an in-cluster backup, run:

 ```shell
 mkectl backup create --name <name>